MisterChateau/aws-todo-app/README.md

+# Prerequisites

+Install aws cli
+Create a user in IAM and provide access-key ID and secret with
+>$ aws configure

+Install aws-cdk
+>$ npm install aws-cdk

-# Welcome to your CDK TypeScript project!
+# CDK project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkAwsStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`CdkAwsStack`) which contains Lamba, API gateway and DynamoDb

 The `cdk.json` file tells the CDK Toolkit how to execute your app.